OleErikPeistorpet/OE-Lib/README.md

 Precondition checks are off by default except for Visual C++ debug builds.
 (Preconditions are the same as std::vector except a few documented cases.)
 They can be controlled with a global define such as `-D OEL_MEM_BOUND_DEBUG_LVL=2`.
 But be careful with compilers other than MSVC, the checks should **not** be combined with compiler optimizations unless you set the `-fno-strict-aliasing` flag.

 You can customize what happens when a check is triggered.
-This is done by defining or changing OEL_ABORT or OEL_ASSERT; see `fwd.h`
+This is done by defining or changing OEL_ASSERT; see `fwd.h`

 ### Visual Studio visualizer